 Molson Coors is now the world's 5th largest brewer.
 It was formed in 2005 from the merger of Canadian brewer Molson and the US company Adolph Coors.
 Until comparatively recently, the latter was merely America's #3 brewer, with virtually no profile outside its domestic market.
 But in 2001 the company was catapulted into the international big league following its surprise acquisition of the UK's Carling and other beer brands hived out of the former Bass portfolio.
 Having become the UK's #2 brewer almost overnight, the group went on to negotiate a merger with Molson which bolted on a leading position in Canada.
 Another significant development came in 2007 with Molson Coors' agreement to combine its US operations with those of rival SABMiller to create MillerCoors, a stronger competitor to local giant Anheuser-Busch.
-In the wake of AB InBev's break-up bid for SABMiller, Molson Coors took back full control of MillerCoors in Oct 2016.
+In the wake of AB InBev's break-up bid for SABMiller, Molson Coors took back full control of MillerCoors in Oct 2016, and will change its name in 2020 to Molson Coors USA.
 The group's main focus remains on those two markets of North America and the UK, although it also exports to other territories, and established a presence in Eastern Europe in 2012 with the purchase of the Czech Republic's StarBev, makers of Staropramen, Bergenbier and Borsodi.
 However, the group's biggest brands have only a limited international footprint, even if sales are sizeable in their respective domestic markets.
 Miller, Coors and Molson, for example, have virtually no profile outside North America.
 Perhaps the most widely travelled brand in Molson Coors' portfolio is US craft beer Blue Moon.
 Reversals in the US, where MillerCoors continues to suffer from the industrywide shift towards craft beers and imports, weighed heavily on results for 2018.
 Net sales slipped back by 2% to $10.8bn, while net income tumbled by 29% to $1.1bn.
 Total volumes were 96.6m hectolitres.
 The British-born former Bass Brewers executive Mark Hunter has been CEO of Molson Coors since 2015.
 He announced his departure mid 2019, to be replaced by MillerCoors chief Gavin Hattersley.

 Capsule checked 1st July 2019